 A modified toucan, gannet and flamingo, Egyptian-style.
 Sold at Mana Arts Trail 2019.
-Acrylic on canvasboard 20″x20″
+Acrylic on canvasboard 18″x24″

 We spent a month in Egypt in 1982, Israel had just handed back the Sinai so peace had broken out over the Middle East, just for that moment at least.
-I promised Liz, having dragged her into every museum in Europe, that I wasn’t interested in 2 dimensional art – oops.
-All those pictures telling ancient stories, plus the statues – especially a small black-stone goddess statue at Luxor, simple and perfect, the same Wow effect as the Taj Mahal had for me.
-However, my favourite moment was peeking behind a screen at a museum in a tinpot town somewhere half way up the Nile to find a mummy with its face partially unwrapped – I was contemplating the dead person’s life, mortality and all that deep stuff when suddenly, a mouse jumped out of the mummy’s eye-socket and ran around its face.
+I promised Liz, having dragged her into every museum in Europe, that I wasn’t interested in 2 dimensional stick figure art – oops.
+All those pictures and reliefs telling ancient stories, plus the statues – especially a small black-stone goddess statue at Luxor, simple and perfect, the same Wow effect as the Taj Mahal had for me.
+However, my favourite moment was peeking behind a screen at a museum in a tinpot town somewhere half way up the Nile to find a mummy with its face partially unwrapped.
+I was contemplating the dead person’s life, mortality and all that deep stuff when suddenly, a mouse jumped out of the mummy’s eye-socket and ran around its face.
 Woof!
 Lucky I had no heart problems at that age.

 I started this pic in about 1995, one of my first paintings.
 It got finished in about 2015, after reworking it every 4-5 years.
 It comes with a companion penguin looking back at them – the 3 birds ask, “What do you call a penguin in the Sahara”, the penguin replies “Lost!”.